48productions/Simply-Love-SM5/Other/CasualMode-README.md

 Casual Mode makes use of a simple txt file to explicitly specify what song groups should be available in Casual Mode.
 The file is titled **CasualMode-Groups.txt** and is located at *./Simply-Potato-SM/Other/CasualMode-Groups.txt*

 Simply Potato ships with ~~28~~ no unique groups specified.
-For reasonable, trusted defaults, and if you are a machine operator looking for more novice content for your machine, you can start by adding [these packs from stock Simply Spud's group lists!](https://github.com/quietly-turning/Simply-Love-SM5/blob/release/Other/CasualMode-Groups.txt)
+For reasonable, trusted defaults, and if you are a machine operator looking for more novice content for your machine, you can start by adding [these packs from stock Simply Love's group lists!](https://github.com/quietly-turning/Simply-Love-SM5/blob/release/Other/CasualMode-Groups.txt)

 Machine operators can customize this list as needed by adding (or removing) Groups by name, one per line.